rsadsb/rsadsb.github.io/src/quickstart.md

 # ADS-B Quick Start Installation Guide
+_last edited: 03/24/22_

-This guide will give you a quick and easy setup guide to demodulate and decode ADS-B message using our Rust software!
+This guide will give you a quick and easy to setup system to demodulate and decode ADS-B messages using this Rust software!
-For a good intro into what ADS-B is and how it is decode, see the following [guide](https://mode-s.org/decode/).
+For a good technical intro into what ADS-B is and how it is decoded, see the following [guide](https://mode-s.org/decode/).

 # Hardware